 You can use a vacuum to remove mold from wood.
 A strong hose with a HEPA filter can suction away mold spores and prevent them from returning to the air.

 Combine water with a couple of drops of dish soap in a spray bottle, spray the affected wood, and let it sit for a few minutes before wiping it clean.
-Let the wood dry.
-If this method doesn’t get rid of the mold, try one of the options below.
+Scrub if you need to.
+Remove as much mold as possible before moving to the next step.

 Because of its acetic acid content, white distilled vinegar can kill mold and mold spores.
 Spray it on the moldy area and let it sit for an hour before washing it off with soap and water.